 For an overview (in Norwegian) of data controls and Statisics Norway’s data handling routines see “Documentation”.

-The statistics on Sanctions include personal data and information on sentencing which are considered to be extremely sensitive.
-Thus, Statistics Norway administers and handles the data basis for criminal statistics with great caution.
+The statistics on Sanctions contains personal data and information on criminal offences which are considered to be sensitive and potentially to the great detriment of the person if they are disclosed.
+Thus, Statistics Norway manages this data with great caution.

-When publishing statistics with few units, Statistics Norway consider the issue of privacy protection in the particular case.
-The statistics are published with figures at a relatively high aggregation level, for example regional figures for the whole of the country.
+To minimise risks of disclosure the statistics are published with figures at a relatively high aggregation level, for example mainly figures for the whole of the country.
 When grouping these figures on lower levels (e.g. county of residence), the crossing variables are at a higher aggregation level – e.g. group of offence and age group, as opposed to the more detailed variables on type of offence and one-year age intervals.

 For years prior to 1978 see “Background and purpose”.
 When using historical time series it is of importance to take into account the changes in criminal legislation and the courts’ practice.
 Some of these changes are described in the annual publications as well as documentation memos (see older archives).